mandalsantanu245-star/AI-Plant-Disease-Detection/README.md

 )
 ```

-The complete dataset is therefore **not included in this repository** because of its size.
+The complete dataset is not included in this repository because of its size.

 ---